Paths to Citizenship as the Widow(er) of a U.S. Citizen

 Children of the Widow(er)

-However, the U.S. citizen’s step children will also typically qualify for permanent resident status.
+However, as mentioned previously, the U.S. citizen’s step children will also typically qualify for permanent resident status.
 It’s important to note that in order to be a legal step child, the parents must marry before the child turns 18.
 Unmarried children under the age of 21 will qualify as “derivatives” on the parent’s green card petition.

 As immediate relatives, your derivative children are granted benefits of the Child Status Protection Act, which “freezes” their ages as of the date of the principal’s filing of Form I-130 or I-360, whichever is applicable.
 This provision prevents them from aging-out if they turn 21 prior to an approval of their green card application.
 They must, however, continue to meet any other additional filing requirements.